adaltas/node-each/readme.md

 Dealing with errors
 -------------------

-Error are declared by calling `next` argument in the `data` event with an error object as its first argument.
+Error are declared by calling `next` argument in the `item` event with an error object as its first argument.
 An event `error` will be triggered and the iteration will be stoped.
-Note that in case of parallel and concurrent mode, the current callbacks are not canceled but no new element will be send to the `data` event.
+Note that in case of parallel and concurrent mode, the current callbacks are not canceled but no new element will be send to the `item` event.

 The first element send to the `error` event is an error instance.
-In `sequential` mode, it is the event sent in the previous data `callback`.
+In `sequential` mode, it is the event sent in the previous item `callback`.
 In `parallel` and `concurrent` modes, the second argument is an array will all the error sent since multiple errors may be thrown at the same time.